vaporz/turbo/README.md

 <b>WORK IN PROGRESS!
 There may be many bugs, and the README may not be synced in time as the codes changed.</b>

 ## Features
- * Turbo generates a reverse-proxy server which translates a HTTP request into a grpc request.
+ * Turbo generates a reverse-proxy server which translates a HTTP request into a grpc/Thrift request.
  * Support gRPC and [Thrift](#support_thrift).
  * [Interceptor](#interceptor).
  * [PreProcessor and PostProcessor](#preprocessor_and_postprocessor): customizable URL-RPC mapping process.